 In the wake of all this, the American smoker is left, spending much more money on purchasing cigarettes, and racing with aging toward needed health care.

 I'm not telling you to stop smoking cigarettes or chewing tobacco.
 That is your choice and you are the only one who can make that decision.
 I will ask you instead to remember these few facts.

 As difficult and challenging as it is to "Break the Habit", it's never too late to stop smoking and using tobacco products.
 Research has shown the body immediately begins to counteract the health and physical damage caused by tobacco us.

 Take my word for it, your loved ones want you to stop.
 They want you happy, healthy, and around a very long time to live and celebrate a fulfilling life...WITH THEM.

-Plus, I haven't even addressed the concerns about "Second Hand Smoke" that your children, grandchildren, and friends may be effected by.
+Plus, I haven't even addressed the concerns about "Second Hand Smoke" that your children, grandchildren, and friends may be affected by.

 Regardless of your decision, long-term health care is going to play a role in my life, and yours.
 As medical-care related costs increase, the concern becomes even greater.
 We all live on budgets.
 Insurance protects us against unplanned, catastrophic events, that can financially devastate any family.

 If you and your health becomes a tragic statistic and burdensome expense, I hope you have had the foresight to secure insurance to provide for your health-care needs.
 The insurance cost now is minimal, compared to what the care cost will be later.

 If you've made the decision to stop smoking and using tobacco, and have been successful, I am very proud of you!
 You won the battle is taking a major step to live a cleaner, less costly, longer, healthier, and happier lifestyle.
 If you want to stop but haven’t yet, remember this and draw strength from it.
 Your friends, family, and loved ones will be there every step of the way to help and support you.
 Regardless of your choice, I wish you the very best of personal happiness, family love, and health!